nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 The Pelion Device Management library's update manager is enabled when you select the :kconfig:`CONFIG_PELION_UPDATE` Kconfig option.
 This option enables components required for image transport and storage.

-For the update campaign to be recognized and the image be accepted, you need to provision the device with the valid update resources (device unique identifiers and certificate used for update process validation).
+For the update campaign to be recognized and the image to be accepted, you need to provision the device with the valid update resources (device unique identifiers and certificate used for update process validation).
 These resources are normally stored on device at production time.
 To simplify the development process, you can have the update resources created by the update manifest generation tool (see `Pelion Manifest Tool for version 4.7`_ in the Pelion documentation).
 The generated C file must be stored to the :file:`update_default_resources.c` file, located in the :file:`applications/pelion_client/configuration/common` directory.